Generating Usage-related Questions for Preference Elicitation in Conversational Recommender Systems: Data Collection

-Sentence splitting and \emph{aspect-value} pair extraction is performed using the Sentires toolkit~\citep{Zhang:2014:EFM, Zhang:2014:URR}.\footnote{https://github.com/evison/Sentires} This step discards many non-viable sentences.
-The remaining ones are POS-tagged using the Stanford NLP toolkit~\citep{Manning:2014:SCN}.
+Sentence splitting and \emph{aspect-value} pair extraction is performed using the Sentires toolkit~\citep{Zhang:2014:SIGIRa, Zhang:2014:SIGIR}.\footnote{https://github.com/evison/Sentires} This step discards many non-viable sentences.
+The remaining ones are POS-tagged using the Stanford NLP toolkit~\citep{Manning:2014:ACL}.
 Finally, we filter for sentences that match our activity detection heuristic (\emph{``for + [verb in progressive tense]''}).
+After this step, we were left with 14,140 reviews.
 Our sentence selection process is designed to favor precision over recall, and was validated by manual inspection of the results.
 Upon completion of the crowdsourcing tasks (described in Section~\ref{sec:data:crowdsourcing}), we find that over 75\% of the selected sentences can be turned into questions.
-This shows that our simple method can indeed identify candidate sentences with high precision.
+This shows that our simple method can indeed identify candidate sentences with relatively high precision.

-Our final \emph{candidate sentence set} contains 100 sentences for each of the categories, except \emph{Birdhouses}, where only 15 candidate sentences are found due to the size of that category, that is, a total of 1,115 sentences over 12 categories.
+Our final \emph{candidate sentence set} contains approximately 100 sentences per category.
+An exception is the \emph{Birdhouses} category, where only 15 candidate sentences are found due to the size of that category.
+In total, the candidate set consists of 1,098 sentences over 12 categories.